How to beat the winter lurgy

 If you’ve just sneezed all over your screen, don’t despair – we’ve unbunged the science that will help you keep the bugs at bay and survive the seasonal barrage of ailments.

-Australian flu, swine flu, norovirus, the common cold – whatever you are suffering from, it’s probably going to be rubbish, but what are the best cures and which should you throw out with your snotty tissues?
-Here’s the science behind some of some common remedies and the dos and don’ts when it comes to treating them.
+Australian flu, swine flu, norovirus, the common cold - The Oxford Dictionary defines lurgy as "an unspecified or indeterminate illness", so whatever you are suffering from, it’s probably going to be rubbish.
+But what are the best cures and which should you throw out with your snotty tissues?
+Here’s the science behind some of some common remedies and the dos and don’ts when it comes to treating the dreaded winter lurgy.